briandenicola/azure-multi-region-proof-of-concept/Readme.md

 ## Infrastructure Steps
 * cd ./Infrastructure
-* ./create_infrastructure.sh -r centralus -r ukwest
+* ./create_infrastructure.sh -r centralus -r ukwest --domain bjdcsa.cloud
     * Autogenerates an Application Name
     * Creates a Resource Group name ${appName}_global_rg and ${appName}_${region}_rg
+    * Will create a Private Zone DNS for ${domain} in each region
 * ./setup_diagnostics.sh -n ${appName} -r centralus _optional_
     * appName will be display at the end of the create_infrastructure.sh script

 ## Application Deployment
 * cd ./Infrastructure
-* ./deploy_application.sh -n ${appName} -r centralus -r ukwest -v 1.0
+* ./deploy_application.sh -n ${appName} -r centralus -r ukwest --domain  bjdcsa.cloud --ingress api.ingress

 ## Expose API Externally _optional_
 * The create_infrastructure and deploy_application scripts create the foundations for this demo.
 The demo can be expanded to include additional Azure resources - Front Door, API Maanagment, Azure App Gateway.